-12.3 Suspension Pending Determination of Charges.
+- 12.3 Suspension Pending Determination of Charges.
 Pending the hearing and determination of charges of incompetency or misconduct, the officer or employee against whom such charges have been preferred may be suspended without pay for a period not exceeding 30 days.
-In the sole discretion of the appropriate Deputy Chief Administrative Judge (Courts Within or Outside New York City) or his/her designee, such suspension without pay may be charged to an employee's annual leave accruals.
-Such decision to permit an employee to charge annual leave accruals shall not be grievable or otherwise reviewable in any other forum.

-12.4 Determination of Charges.
+In the sole discretion of the (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims, such suspension without pay may be charged to an employee's annual leave accruals.
+Such decision to permit an employee to charge annual leave accruals shall not be grievable or otherwise reviewable in any other forum. - 12.4 Determination of Charges.
 If such officer or employee is found guilty of the charges, the penalty or punishment may consist of a reprimand, a fine not to exceed \$100 to be deducted from the salary or wages of such officer or employee, restitution, suspension without pay for a period not exceeding three months, demotion in salary and title, probation for up to six months, or dismissal from the service; provided, however, that the time during which an officer or employee is suspended without pay pursuant to Section 12.3 may be considered as part of the penalty and the officer or employee shall be entitled to continue health insurance, if the employee pays his/her own share of the premiums and shall be eligible to receive Employee Benefit Fund benefits and have Employee Benefit Fund payments made on his/her behalf during a period of suspension not exceeding three months.
 If he/she is acquitted, he/she shall be restored to his/her position with full pay for the period of suspension less the amount of compensation which he/she may have earned in any other employment or occupation and any unemployment insurance benefits he/she may have received during such period.
 If such officer or employee is found guilty, a copy of the charges, his/her written answer thereto, a transcript of the hearing, and the determination shall be filed in the Office of Court Administration.
 A copy of the transcript of the hearing shall, upon request of the officer or employee affected, be furnished to him/her without charge.